The Gold Coaster: Relocation to Dreamworld

-The ride was purchased in 2001 by Macquarie Leisure Trust, the owners of Dreamworld, for A$3 million.
+The ride was purchased in May 2001 by Macquarie Leisure Trust, the owners of Dreamworld, for A$3 million.
 A further A$2.5 million was spent to relocate, install and modify the roller coaster, as well as to develop the roller coaster's new theme.
 Several of the supports needed modifications to make them rest on the ground because they were originally located on top of a single story building.
 It took 136 trucks to carry the track from Luna Park Sydney to Dreamworld.

 The ride reopened as the Cyclone at its new location in Dreamworld on 26 December 2001, in a ceremony dedicated by Peter Beattie and Merri Rose MPs.
 Dreamworld's chief executive, Tony Braxton-Smith, stated the ride was similar to being in an actual cyclone: "the name Cyclone fits the ride perfectly with lots of nail-biting twists and hair-raising turns to simulate being caught in a real cyclone".
 The intention of the ride's spiral queue design was to occupy patrons through both visual and physical stimuli such as theatrical lighting and shaking floors.
 At a point prior to 2008, the queue line was switched with the exit ramp resulting in patrons lining up on the ramp that wraps around the building, and exiting through the deactivated interior queue.